 - 1. "Air-purifying respirator" a respirator with an air-purifying filter, cartridge, or canister that removes specific air contaminants by passing ambient air through the air- purifying element. - 2.
 "Atmosphere-supplying respirator" means a respirator that supplies the respirator user with breathing air from a source independent of the ambient atmosphere and includes supplied-air respirators and self-contained breathing apparatus (SCBA) units. - 3.
 "Canister or cartridge" a container with a filter, sorbent, or catalyst, or a combination of these items, which removes specific contaminants from the air passed through the container. - 4.
 "Dust mask" a disposable mask that is not rated as a respirator by the manufacturer.
 A dust mask can be confused with a filtering facepiece.
 Dust masks are easiest identified by having only 1 strap.
 Dust masks will not say NIOSH or have a filter efficiency level marking (i.e. N95, N99, N100, R95, P95, P99, P100) - 5.
-"Employee" any person who is covered by workers' compensation for the University of Oregon including full time, part time, and student staff.
-It does not include visitors, volunteers, temporary employees, or contractors. - 6.
-"Employee exposure" exposure to a concentration of an airborne contaminant that would occur if the employee were not using respiratory protection. - 7.
-"Elastomeric negative pressure respirator" a tight-fitting respirator in which the air pressure inside the facepiece is negative during inhalation with respect to the ambient air pressure outside the respirator. - 8.
+"Employee exposure" exposure to a concentration of an airborne contaminant that would occur if the employee were not using respiratory protection. - 6.
+"Elastomeric negative pressure respirator" a tight-fitting respirator in which the air pressure inside the facepiece is negative during inhalation with respect to the ambient air pressure outside the respirator. - 7.
 "Filtering facepiece" a negative pressure particulate respirator with a filter as an integral part of the facepiece or with the entire facepiece composed of the filtering medium.
 Filtering facepiece respirators are not dust masks.
 A filtering facepiece respirator can be easily identified by the markings on the respirator.
 Required markings will include: the manufacturers name, NIOSH (in block letters), TC approval number (TC-84A-XXXX), Filter Designation (i.e. N95, N99, N100, R95, P95, P99, P100), and a model number or part number.
 They may or may not also include a lot number and/or manufacturing date.
-More information on required labeling of a NIOSH approved filtering facepiece respirator can be found here.
+More information on required labeling of a NIOSH approved filtering facepiece respirator can be found here. - 8.
+"Immediately dangerous to life or health (IDLH)" an atmosphere that poses an immediate threat to life, would cause irreversible adverse health effects, or would impair an individual's ability to escape from a dangerous atmosphere.